DongzhenHuangfu/CarND-Behavioral-Cloning-P3/README.md

 <img width="40%" height="40%" src="https://github.com/DongzhenHuangfu/CarND-Behavioral-Cloning-P3/raw/master/pictures/right2.jpg"/>
 <img width="40%" height="40%" src="https://github.com/DongzhenHuangfu/CarND-Behavioral-Cloning-P3/raw/master/pictures/right2_flip.jpg"/>

 After the collection process, I had 15706 number of data points.
-I then preprocessed this data by cutting out the unnecessary part of the picture to save the memory(see line 60 in model.py).
+I then preprocessed this data by cutting out the unnecessary part of the picture to save the memory(see line 73 in model.py).

 I finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 8 as evidenced by the result I get when I setted the epochs as 20, I found that the loss stop to reduce at about epoch 7 or 8.
+The ideal number of epochs was 20 as evidenced by the result I get when I setted the epochs as 20, I found that the loss stop to reduce at about epoch 15, but vibrate.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.